-Do you want to control what you invest in, have a greater variety of investment choices & have more money to spend during your retirement?
-If you answered yes to any one of those questions, then you may just want to convert your retirement plan to a Self-Directed Roth IRA!
+Do you want to control what you invest in, have a greater variety of investment choices, and have more money to spend during your retirement?
+If so, then you may just want to convert your retirement plan to a Self-Directed Roth IRA.

-If you’re considering making a big leap forward towards gaining more control over your retirement account, you may want to carefully read the information below.
-Not everything will pertain to you, so feel free to skip to the parts that do!
+If you're considering making a big leap forward towards gaining more control over your retirement account, it's a good idea to carefully read the information below.
+Not everything will pertain to you, but you'll leave with a greater understanding of how these accounts work.

 Most of the time Roth IRA conversions and retirement plan rollovers to a Roth IRA are taxed.
 This is offset by the fact that you won't have to pay tax on your future distributions.

-A conversion is a taxable movement of cash or other assets, such as real estate, from a Traditional IRA, SEP IRA, or a SIMPLE IRA to a Roth IRA.
+A conversion is a taxable movement of cash, real estate or other assets from a Traditional IRA, SEP IRA, or a Savings Incentive Match PLan for Employees (SIMPLE IRA) to a Roth IRA.

 If you decide to convert your Roth account to a Self-Directed Roth IRA LLC structure, you will have to pay tax on the Roth IRA conversion on a "pro rata basis".
 This means the portion representing pretax assets is taxable in the year of the conversion, and the portion representing after-tax assets is not taxable.